Are ADHD medications overprescribed in kids?

 Are too many kids taking ADHD medication?

-But is there a way to know if ADHD drugs are overprescribed, and if so, by how much?
+But is there a way to know if ADHD drugs are overprescribed?
+And if so, by how much?
 There’s no data to suggest they are.
 It’s possible that ADHD meds are prescribed to the right number of kids.
 Or even too few.

 ADHD is a relatively common condition.
-Roughly 7 million U.S. kids ages 5–17 (11.3 percent) have been diagnosed with ADHD at some point.1 That’s according to a survey taken between 2020 and 2022 by the National Center for Health Statistics, part of the Centers for Disease Control (CDC).
+Roughly 7 million U.S. kids ages 5–17 (11.3 percent) have been diagnosed with ADHD at some pointopens in a new tab.
+That’s according to a survey taken between 2020 and 2022 by the National Center for Health Statistics, part of the Centers for Disease Control (CDC).

 But nearly one-third of the 7 million kids in the survey had never taken medication for ADHD.
-Also, according to the CDC, the percentage of kids with an ADHD diagnosis who took ADHD drugs varied widely from state to state.
-The numbers ranged from 38 percent to 81 percent.2
+Also, according to the CDC, the percentage of kids with an ADHD diagnosis who took ADHD drugs varied widely from state to stateopens in a new tab.
+The numbers ranged from 38 percent to 81 percent.

 What is ADHD stimulant medication?